1942–43 Swiss Cup: Round 4

-The teams from the this season's Nationalliga, who had received a bye for the first three rounds, entered the cup competition in this round.
+The teams from this season's Nationalliga, who had received a bye for the first three rounds, entered the cup competition in this round.
 The teams from the Nationalliga were seeded and could not be drawn against each other.
 Whenever possible, the draw respected local regionalities.
 The fourth round was played on the first Sunday in the new year, with one exception played a week earlier.